Documentation

 NameTypeDescription

-questionstrthe question to ask the consumer
+questionstrthe question to ask the respondent

-rowslist[str | MediaItem]a list of strings or items from s.media containing the rows
+rowslist[str | MediaItem]a list of strings or media items containing the rows

 row_namestrthe name of the row

-imageMediaItem | NoneAn option image to show the user, from the s.media collection
+imageMediaItem | Nonean image to show with the grid, from the s.media collection

 number_of_pointsint | Nonethe number of points to rate the row on, defaults to 5 or the number of labels